matthiask/towel/docs/modelviews.rst

                    'books': BookFormSet(prefix='books', *args, **kwargs),
                    }

-.. function:: save_form(self, request, form, change)
+.. method:: save_form(self, request, form, change)

    Return an unsaved instance when editing an object. ``change`` is ``True`` if editing an object.

-.. function:: save_model(self, request, instance, form, change)
+.. method:: save_model(self, request, instance, form, change)

    Save the instance to the database. ``change`` is ``True`` if editing an object.

-.. function:: save_formsets(self, request, form, formsets, change)
+.. method:: save_formsets(self, request, form, formsets, change)

    Iterates through the ``formsets`` ``dict``, calling ``save_formset`` on each.

-.. function:: save_formset(self, request, form, formset, change)
+.. method:: save_formset(self, request, form, formset, change)

    Actually saves the formset instances.

-.. function:: post_save(self, request, form, formset, change)
+.. method:: post_save(self, request, form, formset, change)

    Hook for adding custom processing after forms, formsets and m2m relations have been saved.
 Does nothing by default.

-.. function:: render_form(self, request, context, change)
+.. method:: render_form(self, request, context, change)

    Offloads work to ``get_template``, ``get_context`` and ``render_to_response``.
    The templates tried when rendering are: